How to Sign Off a Letter or Email to Professor Professionally

 Professional letter etiquette is not something taught.
 As a result, sending the first letter to your teacher can be a bit stressful.
 Always end your letters by thanking the professor for their time.

 In our guide on how to write an email to your professor, we explained the use of formal language.
-When you are writing it, be sure to use formal language and sign off well.
+When writing it, be sure to use formal language and sign off well.
 Observe the following as the etiquette for signing off

 1. Be Professional